La-Murga-de-Austin/lmda-eleventy-netlify-cms/README.md

 💚🖤💚🖤💚🖤

-This site is built upon the [Eleventy](https://www.11ty.io/) with [Netlify CMS](https://www.netlifycms.org/) support, using the [Eleventy Netlify Boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate) as a foundation.
+This site is built upon the [Eleventy](https://www.11ty.io/) static site generator with [Netlify CMS](https://www.netlifycms.org/) support, using the [Eleventy Netlify Boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate) as a foundation.

 ## Getting started